Click on a question to view its answer.

 Although equal opportunity, affirmative action, and diversity are all different, they are interrelated.
 Together, they provide a strong foundation for the University’s efforts to achieve a fair and inclusive workplace.

-OIE offers training on all policies related to equal opportunity and discrimination: including policies 40.001, 03.003, 03.004, and 03.006, and the civil rights laws from which the policies were developed.
+ECRC offers training on all policies related to equal opportunity and discrimination: including policies 40.001, 03.003, 03.004, and 03.006, and the civil rights laws from which the policies were developed.
 This includes Title VII, Title IX, the ADA and the Rehabilitation Act among others.
 Training is generally done by request, and in consultation with supervisors or managers of units wishing to receive training.
-If you would like to request training for your unit, please contact the Office for Institutional Equity at 740-593-9132.
+If you would like to request training for your unit, please fill out the form on the right side of this website.

 If you feel that you have been discriminated against or harassed based on membership in a protected class (race, gender, etc.), retaliated against based on a protected activity (filing a complaint, participating in a complaint investigation, etc.), you may have a legitimate complaint.

 The Office of the Ombudsman is a confidential service open to all members of the Ohio University community.
-The Ombudsman's internal role is to listen, interpret policy, facilitate or mediate and make recommendations and suggestions for institutional policy.
-The Office of the Ombudsman is not a part of the OIE complaint process, and contacting the Ombudsman does not put OIE on notice of an issue.
+The Ombudsman’s internal role is to listen, interpret policy, facilitate or mediate and make recommendations and suggestions for institutional policy.
+The Office of the Ombudsman is not a part of the ECRC complaint process, and contacting the Ombudsman does not put ECRC on notice of an issue.